Consumer Confidence Reports

-As this report outlines, Chicago’s tap water meets or exceeds all standards set by the U.S. Environmental Protection Agency for safe, clean drinking water.
-This report, issued annually, details information on only the results above detection limits for annual certified testing of Chicago’s drinking water.
-Included is a glossary of terms so that you understand exactly what the findings mean.
+Once again, Chicago’s tap water has met or exceeded all standards set by the U.S. Environmental Protection Agency for safe, clean drinking water.
+This annual report details information on results above detection limits for annual certified testing of Chicago’s drinking water.

-The City of Chicago Department of Water Management (DWM) continues to deliver almost one billion gallons daily of clean drinking water to residents of Chicago and the surrounding suburbs.
-In order to minimize any contaminants- including lead- in our water, DWM keeps our water clean by:
+The City of Chicago Department of Water Management (DWM) purifies and delivers almost one billion gallons of clean drinking water to residents of Chicago and 120 suburbs every day.

 Mayor Lori E. Lightfoot